 Step 1: Talk with your organization administrator about setting up an ArcGIS group for your project or for a class.

 Step 2: Make sure the administrator creates a group that allows members to update All Items in the group.
-This will allow group members to update and modify content in the story.
+This will allow group members to update, modify, and publish content in the story.
 Editing abilities only extend to group members who are also part of the organization.

 Step 3: Next, invite team members or students to the shared update group.
 You will need to type in the exact user name for the individual you want to invite to the group.
-When you author a story you can then share it with the group (step 4).
-This will allow individuals to view and coauthor the story you’re creating.
+When you author a story you can publish it to any group (step 4).
+This will allow individuals to view, edit, and publish the story you’re creating.

 Step 4: Share the story you want others to be able to modify to the shared update group.
 You can do this by going to My Content and clicking on the sharing settings for the individual item.
 You will then have the option to share it with a group at the bottom of the window that appears.
-Stories that are shared with you via a group show up in the Shared with me tab; in addition, someone can just send you the link and you’ll be able to edit it if you have permissions.
+Alternatively, when you are in a story you can now publish it to any groups you are in or that you have permissions to add to.
+Stories that are shared with you via a group show up in the My Groups tab in the Stories page of your account.
+In addition, someone can just send you the link to the story and you’ll be able to edit it if you have permissions.

 See the clip below for the specific steps.